Provincie-Zuid-Holland/satellite-images-datascience/README.md

 ![Alt text](basic_model_input.png?raw=true "Title")

+This inout data is generated in .tif files which is done in the other satellite images nso github repo [Here](https://github.com/Provincie-Zuid-Holland/satellite_images_nso/)

 # (Image Processing) Kernels.

 For the models (image processing) kernels are extracted from the original .tif satellite images.